cofoeducistudent/tam-ms1-c/README.md

 To clone the repository (repo) simply

 1. Install [Git 2.23.0](#technologies-used) on your local drive, and ensure it is working.
-2. from my repo copy the clone link found by clicking on the button below
+2. From my git-hub, copy the clone link found by clicking on the button below
 ![how to clone repo](assets/support/how-to-clone-repo.png)
 3. Open the **terminal** window. if on Mac you can find it in your applications start-up.
 If windows Run-CMD
-4. navigate to where you wish to create the repo
+4. Navigate to where you wish to create the repo
-5. type the following command **"git clone [paste the link]"**  ; where link should be on your clipboard from clicking and copying the link in git-hub button in the image
+5. Type the following command **"git clone [paste the link]"**  ; where link should be on your clipboard from clicking and copying the link in git-hub button in the image

 **Note: if you wish to see the site in operation.
 You will need access to a webserver**.
 * I used **MAMP** [MAMP](#technologies-used) on Mac to develop the site
-* An alternative **XAMPP** for windows
+* An alternative **XAMPP** exists for windows

+You would clone the git repository

 ## **Production Hosting**
 **The file structure is standard tree flow**.